 End of month indicator: EOM

-Full set of features as the union set of 1. and 2. above.
+Full set of features as the union set of (1.) and (2.) above.

 Features pre-selected by a random forest with 5-split cross validation in the training set.
 The pre-selection will be based on the full set of features.